Arnaud-Desportes/test-tech-arnaud-desportes-iconosquare/README.md

-# Test tech by Arnaud Desportes for Iconosquare.
+# Test tech by Arnaud Desportes for Iconosquare project.

 This project was bootstrapped with [Create React App].
 This project uses the Tailwind css framwork to speed up the creation process.